 Maintain temperatures between 65° – 80° degrees Fahrenheit (18° – 27° C).

 Watering and Feeding

-The Sweet Heart Plant, like other succulent plants, can store water for a long time.
+The Sweetheart Hoya Plant, like other succulent plants, can store water for a long time between waterings.

 Soil & Transplanting

-The H. Kerrii prefers a soil mix well-draining, neutral, and mildly acidic.
+The Kerrii Hoya prefers a soil mix well-draining, neutral, and mildly acidic.

-Ideally, use an orchid pot soil or chopped coconut husk to grow this plant.
+Ideally, use an orchid potting soil or chopped coconut husk to grow this plant.